Global Majority and Underrepresented Writers’ Programme

 The Oxford Centre for Life-Writing has long played a central role in inspiring writers and researchers in the field of life-writing, helping them explore and develop their work.
 Through our new initiative, we aim to encourage and empower talented writers who are underrepresented both in our community and on our bookshelves, supporting them to establish themselves as successful authors.

-Launching in 2025, the Global Majority and Underrepresented Writers’ Programme is designed to provide skills training, mentorship, and opportunities to support participants in producing high-quality writing, building their confidence, and equipping them to navigate the publishing industry.
+Launching in 2025, the Global Majority and Underrepresented Writing Scholarships are designed to provide skills training, mentorship, and opportunities to support participants in producing high-quality writing, building their confidence, and equipping them to navigate the publishing industry.
 We are committed to fostering a community where life-writers feel supported, celebrated, and connected to other researchers and professionals in the field.

 We also aim to diversify our staffing and offer paid opportunities for established life-writers from Global Majority and underrepresented writing communities, ensuring their expertise and leadership are valued at every stage.
 For example:

-- Our weekly online writing feedback group will be chaired by an author, academic, and writing coach who specialises in working with disabled, LGBTQ+, and other diverse communities.
+- Our weekly online writing feedback group will be chaired by Professor Tonya Hegamin, an author, academic, and writing coach who specialises in working with disabled, LGBTQ+, and other diverse communities.

 - Masterclasses, seminars, and lectures will offer paid opportunities for established Global Majority and underrepresented writers to present their insights and work to OCLW’s global audience.